 Here is what is in this release:

 - A high-pass only program.
-The higher input levels sampled were sent into the unit hot to get some grit, but plenty of range was sampled so you can also get a cleaner sound.
+The higher input levels sampled were sent into the unit hot to get some dirt/grit, but plenty of range was sampled so you can also get a cleaner sound.
 The user can quickly and easily use the Nebula ‘trim’ control to decide exactly how hot of a signal to send into the program, and how strong any harmonics coming out will be.
 The unit’s input impedance was switched to ’10K ohms’, which generates more harmonics.
 The input level sensitivity was set to ‘0db’ which triggers the harmonics at lower levels.
-This was sampled as a stereo effect, but since I don’t have two of these units I just made a 2nd sampling pass for the other side.
-This was to try to produce slightly different results and provide subtle stereo separation.

 - Low-pass by itself.
 Sampled the same way as the HP-only effect.

 - A combo with both the HP and LP together.
-This one was sampled with dynamics also, but not quite as much range as the other two programs, and the whole range was below saturation level.
-This one was sampled with the unit’s input sensitivity set to ‘+20db’ and the input impedance to ‘600 ohms’, both producing cleaner output.
-Sampled in ‘mono’ just because of how much more time this one took to make.
+This one was sampled with dynamics also, but the whole sampled range was below saturation level.
+This one was sampled with the unit’s input sensitivity set to ‘+20db’ and the input impedance to ‘600 ohms’, both producing a very clean output.

 - All 3 configurations were sampled with dynamics included in the actual filter program.
-You don’t need to load a ‘bypass’ or ‘amp’ program along with these to get the dynamic behavior, it’s right there with the filter.
-As far as I know this still isn’t being done by anyone else.
+You don’t need to load another program along with these to get the dynamic behavior, it’s right there with the filter.
+Most Nebula filter or EQ programs aren’t like this.
 It takes a lot more work and makes these things a lot more complicated to make, and they also take a little more resources (CPU) than usual.
 This is because they are made up of many more samples than a typical Nebula program of any type.